UNCSRP/2023_Eaves_Toxic-metal-mixtures-in-private-well-water-and-increased-risk-for-preterm-birth-in-North/README.md

 # Files

 Data:
-Some data used in this analysis is not publicaly available.
+Some data used in this analysis is not publicly available.
 Specifically, geocoded birth certificate data contain sensitive information and thus are not made public in order to protect human subject data.
 Additionally, to protect the privacy of private well owners, the dataset that includes individual well level data, including their point locations, is not publicly available online.
 Please contact the authors directly for information about these datasets.

 Data uploaded in this repo:
 1. Tract-level average concentrations of metals in well water following imputation: Metals_wellwater_tractlevel_distributions